rdiaz82/100DaysOfCode/README.md

 **Day 21** After two days of relax, today I resumed the challenger doing some modifications into the actionLoop for Rust support into OpenWhisk

+**Day 22** Today I have reading about serverless patterns

+**Day 23** busy days at work, so I have been doing work stuff

+**Day 24** busy days at work, so I have been doing work stuff

+**Day 25** I have been working on changing method signatures and logging methods for the Openwhisk Rust runtime

+**Day 26** I have been working on the slides for the serverless day

+**Day 27** I have been finishing the slides for the Serverless Day the next March 29 in Amsterdam

+**Day 28** Today I have resumed the AWS course in A Cloud Guru